ravig31/low-latency-league/README.md

 1. Fast-path locality:
    - The most frequently touched data (best level price encoding, per‑price FIFO of order IDs, per‑level volume) lives in a small, tightly packed, **contiguous set of cache lines**.
-   - Because new aggressive orders almost always interact with the current best (or a few adjacent levels), the **working set stays hot** without needing complex adaptive indexing.
+   - Because new aggressive orders almost always interact with the current best (or a few adjacent levels), the **working set stays hot**

 2. Cheap sparse coverage:
    - A fixed-capacity array for all possible prices looks wasteful in worst-case theory, but **in practice the inactive tail is never touched**, so it's really just reserved address space.